cdecan/Group-22/Sprint6Updates1.md

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).

+`booking_backend`

 ### 2. what is the progress so far (at least some test cases written, more than 2)

+created the book_listing function, need to finish it and merge it

 ### 3. any difficulties.

+not at the moment, but they may arise if a group member notices something on the pull request

 ### 4. what is the plan for the days before the deadline.

+finish the book_listing function, merge it, wait for the other components to finish, then deploy it all with docker

 # Haiden